We

 Raising a ruckus about getting an

-autograph, Kovack knocks the drink over.
+autograph, Kovack blunders close and knocks the drink over.

-He apologizes but Andrea blames the rash
+He apologizes but Andrea blames this rash

-behavior on Windom; the manor appears to
+behavior on Windom; the ancient house appears to

-be affecting everyone, especially her
+be ill-affecting everyone, she thinks, especially her

 Relieved

-that their rescue mission is a success,
+their rescue mission is an apparent success,

 with Andrea leaving before the deadly vision is

-watches, smelling a bigger conspiracy, and
+watches this, smelling a bigger conspiracy,

-is convinced that Faraday is looking
+and is convinced Faraday is looking

 younger than she did before.
-After
+Worse yet, after

 they leave, Faraday gives Andrea another